harvester/docs/docs/vm/cpu-pinning.md

 - The CPU Manager cannot be enabled on the witness node.

-- You can enable or disable the CPU Manager on only one management node at a time.

-- You must wait for an operation (enabling or disabling) to be completed before starting another.
+- The CPU Manager must be enabled or disabled on each management node separately.
+You must wait for the operation to be completed before starting another.

 - VMs with CPU pinning enabled must be stopped before CPU Manager is disabled on the corresponding node.